 Directions:

-Mix all ingredients together and store in an airtight reusable container with a lid.
+Mix all ingredients together and store in an airtight container with a lid.

 Add 1-2 tsp of xanthan gum to every 1 cup of All-Purpose Gluten-Free Flour Mix to help bind ingredients together.